MichaelDylst/Pokedex_API_JS/README.md

   It's only the first 4 moves that show up, which makes that there are a lot of duplicate moves like : ice punch, mega punch,...

+### Evolution chain
+  #### how to access?
+  https://pokeapi.co/api/v2/pokemon-species/4/ -> This link gets you into the pokemon species.
+The 4 is your pokemon ID.

 ### Let's get to work!